Jayden-Doll/Matchem-Game/README.md

 Welcome to Match 'Em, a memory game for kids!

-With themes from popular franchises like _'Paw Patrol'_, _'Minecraft'_, and _'Spongebob'_, and 3 board sizes to choose from, you'll want to play them all!
+With themes from popular franchises like _'Paw Patrol'_, _'Minecraft'_, and _'Spongebob'_, and 3 board sizes to choose from, you won't want to stop playing!

 <a href="https://matchemupgame.com" target="_blank">🃏 Check it out here!</a>